rus777777/terraform-team-1/asg/README.md

 ## General info
-This repo create ASG that scales upyo 3 replicas, based on the LB traffic.
+This repo create ASG that scales up to 3 replicas, based on the LB traffic.
 There will be at least 1 instance that host wordpress website that has static IP.

 ## Providers
 Name            | Version